The newest Mac operating system, macOS 10.15 Catalina, went live today. The big question is, do Lightroom and Lightroom Classic work?

 There’s one current known issue in the latest Lightroom Desktop (cloud) release when running on Catalina:

-There is a Volume Disconnected error on Catalina when using earlier versions, but updating to the latest version fixes this issue.
+- There was a Volume Disconnected error on Catalina when using earlier versions, but updating to the latest version (3.0) fixes this issue.

-There’s one current known issue in the latest Lightroom Classic release when running on Catalina:
+There are known issues in the latest Lightroom Classic releases when running on Catalina:

 - The Nikon SDK needs updating for Catalina.
 Workaround – turn the camera on before invoking the Start Tethered Capture command.

-- We have confirmed one import issue.
-If you select the memory card/camera in the Devices section at the top of the Source panel, the photos are not accessible.
+- If you select the memory card/camera in the Devices section at the top of the Source panel, there are no thumbnail previews.
 The solution is to click the disclosure triangle next to the card at the bottom of the Source panel and navigate to the folder containing the photo.
-The exact folder name will vary depending on the camera manufacturer.
+The exact folder name will vary depending on the camera manufacturer, and some cards don’t show these extra DCIM folders.

 - Some people are reporting issues sending photos to the trash/bin from within Lightroom, although again, details are very sketchy at this time.

-Adobe does not support earlier versions of Classic on Catalina and recommends either staying with your existing operating system or updating to 8.4.1.
+Adobe does not support earlier versions of Classic on Catalina and recommends either staying with your existing operating system or updating to 9.0.
+Due to the number of Import dialog bugs, we’d recommend delaying your Catalina upgrade, at least until Adobe releases Lightroom 9.1.

 - We are receiving reports that the Focus Points plug-in no longer works in Catalina.